-This historic building is where the State of New York was formally established in 1777.
-It was originally built by Dutch immigrant Wessel Wesselse Ten Broeck sometime after 1659 (the exact date is not clear).
-Broeck arrived from Westphalia, what is now modern Germany.
-The original foundation of house still exists but the building has been modified significantly during the 17th through 20th centuries.
-The house features furniture and other items that represent how Dutch immigrants lived in the 18th century.
+This historic limestone house is where the Senate of the State of New York first formally met in 1777.
+It was originally built by Dutch immigrant Wessel Ten Broeck in 1676 and features furniture and other items that represent how Dutch immigrants lived in the 18th century.
 An adjacent building was constructed in 1927 to accommodate the growing museum collection.
 This building houses the paintings, drawings other works of John Vanderlyn (1775-1852), the artist who painted the "Landing of Columbus" on the ceiling of the U.S. Capitol Rotunda.
 The house was placed on that National Register of Historic Places in 1971.
 The site also features the Loughran House, which was built in 1873.

 Backstory and Context

 The Senate House was built in 1676 by German-born Wessel Ten Broeck as a simple one room Dutch home.
 The original foundation can still be seen in the middle section of the home.
 Later, an addition was made to the home, including a second room and a detached kitchen, which was common for the time.
 Eventually, another room was added and used as a store before serving as a Senate chamber in the 1770s.
 The Ten Broeck family remained in the house after Wessel's death in 1747.
 In the 1740s, Sarah Ten Broeck and her husband Abraham Van Gaasbeek were occupying the home with their two children.
 Their daughter Rachel died in 1775, followed by Sarah in 1776.
 Because his son Peter was fighting the in the Revolutionary War, Abraham was the only individual left in the house.